-Subject Area: Social Studies - Science Course Name: Psychology 1 Honors Course Code: 2107305 Course Category: Elective Core Course Course Duration: Per Semester: Min.
+Subject Area: Social Studies - Science Course Name: Psychology 1 Ho onors Course Code: 2107305 Course Category: Elective Core Course Course Duration: Per Semester: Min.
 67.5 hrs.
-Full Year: N/A Course Credits (Units): Per Semester: 0.50 credits Full Year: N/A Pre-Requisite(s): Grades of A or B - Instructor Recommendation Recommended Grade Level(s): 9th - 12th Grades
+Full Year: N/A Course Credits (Units): Per Semester: 0.50 credits Full Year: N/A Pre-Requisite(s): Grades of A or B - Instructor Recommendation Recommended Grade Level(s): 9 th - 12 th Grades

 Psychology I Honors will help students acquire an understanding of human behavior, behavioral interaction, and the progressive development of individuals.
-Appropriate concepts and skills will be developed through the theories and methods of study employed by psychologists, human growth and development, self-concept development, adjustment, motivation and desire, intelligence, conditioning and learning, memory, personality and behavior, emotion and frustration, abnormal behavior, conformity, autonomy, alienation, stress, mental health and therapy The purpose of this course is to provide an introduction to psychological concepts, theories, research findings, and applications; to create an understanding of the range and limitations of psychological theory and practice; to encourage student to explore and understand the relationship between psychological findings and everyday life; to develop skills of analysis, interpretation, application and evaluation; to promote an appreciation and understanding of individual, social and cultural diversity; to develop an understanding of ethical issues in psychology including the moral and ethical implications of psychological research; to explore and understand the relationship between psychological findings and social, cultural and contemporary issues; to study psychological principles, perspectives and applications; and to encourage the development of the skill of communication.
+Appropriate concepts and skills will be developed through the theories and methods of study employed by psychologists, human growth and development, self-concept development, adjustment, motivation and desire, intelligence, conditioning and learning, memory, personality and behavior, emotion and frustration, abnormal behavior, conformity, autonomy, alienation, stress, mental health and therapy The purpose of this course is to provide an introduction to psychological concepts, theories, research findings, and applications; to create an understanding of the range and limitations of psychological theory and practice; to encourage student to explore and understand the relationship between psychological findings and everyday life; to develop skills of analysis, interpretation, application and evaluation; to promote an appreciation and understanding of individual, social and cultural diversity; to develop an understanding of ethical issues in psychology including the moral and ethical implications of psychological research; to explore and understanding of study psychological principles, perspectives and applications; and social, cultural and contemporary issues; to study psychological principles, perspectives and applications; and to encourage the development of the skill of communication.

-Subject Area: Social Studies - Science

-Course Name: Psychology 2

-Course Code: 2107310

-Course Category: Elective Core Course

-Course Duration: Per Semester: Min.
+Subject Area: Social Studies - Science Course Name: Psychology 2 Course Code: 2107310 Course Category: Elective Core Co Elective Core Course Course Duration: Per Semester: Min.
 67.5 hrs.
-Full Year: N/A

-Course Credits (Units): Per Semester: 0.50 credits Full Year: N/A

-Pre-Requisite(s): Psychology 1

-Recommended Grade Level(s): 9th - 12th Grades
+Full Year: N/A Course Credits (Units): Per Semester: 0.50 credits Full Year: N/A Pre-Requisite(s): Psychology 1 Recommended Grade Level(s): 9 th - 12 th Grades